 Risks and Side Effects

 Diuretics are generally safe for most people when taken as prescribed.

 The most common side effect of diuretics is increased urination.
-Your potassium, glucose, and cholesterol levels may fluctuate depending on the type of diuretic you’re taking, so your physician may run blood tests to measure your levels.
-Other side effects may include:
+Your potassium, glucose, and cholesterol levels may fluctuate depending on the type of diuretic you’re taking.
+Your doctor may run blood tests to measure your levels throughout treatment.

 - dizziness or lightheadedness

-- sleeping difficulties
+- difficulty sleeping

-- muscle cramping or weakness
+- muscle weakness or cramping

 - increased thirst

 - irregular menstruation